cemdevops/censotools/README.md

 # censotools
-Repository for tools used in conjunction with censoapp
+This repository contains tools used in conjunction with the census application (censoapp)